 Please e-mail briefing requests whenever possible.

 Location of FCC

 The FCC headquarters is located at 45 L Street NE in Washington, DC.

 Hotel Reservations, Local Transportation Arrangements, and Washington, D.C.
 Tourist Information

 The FCC is not able to make hotel reservations or transportation arrangements for visitors.
 Visitors may wish to contact their embassies in Washington for assistance is selecting hotels, making hotel reservations, and arranging transportation in Washington.
 Some embassies may be able to arrange special diplomatic rates for hotels and local transportation.
 Contact information for embassies in Washington can be found at www.embassy.org.
 For an extensive listing of hotels in the Washington area and tourist information about Washington, visitors may wish to check the web site for the Washington D.C.
 Convention & Tourism Corporation at www.washington.org

 When and Where To Report for Briefings

-The delegation should report to the security desk inside the 12th Street entrance of the FCC at least 15 minutes before the briefing is scheduled to begin.
-Robert Somers, Director of the IVP, or another FCC staff person, will meet your delegation at the security desk.
+The delegation should report to the FCC security desk at least 15 minutes before the briefing is scheduled to begin.
+Janice Shields, Director of the IVP, or another FCC staff person, will meet your delegation at the security desk.

 Due to security requirements, every delegate and person accompanying the delegation must bring a passport or other photo identification.